Gerhard Ebeling

 Gerhard Ebeling (July 6, 1912 – September 30, 2001) was a German Lutheran theologian and with Ernst Fuchs a leading proponent of new hermeneutic theology in the 20th century.
+Upon his death, Eberhard Jüngel called him a 'doctor of the church'.

 Life

 Ebeling was born on 6 July 1912 in Steglitz, Berlin, where he attended the gymnasium and began his university study.
 Ebeling was later a student of Rudolf Bultmann and Wilhelm Maurer in Marburg and of Emil Brunner at the University of Zürich, Switzerland.
 The years of his study in Berlin, Marburg, and Zürich fell in the period of Nazism in Germany, and his contact with Dietrich Bonhoeffer as well as his work in the Confessing Church had an enduring influence on his thought.
 He completed his Doctor of Theology degree in 1938 at the University of Zürich under the supervision of Fritz Blanke; his dissertation was entitled Evangelical Interpretation of the Gospels: An Investigation of Luther's Hermeneutic.
-(Note: Evangelische Evangelienauslegung, eine Untersuchung zu Luthers Hermeneutik.)

 Already in this early work, Ebeling's interest in systematic as well as historical questions was very apparent.
 At the end of the Second World War, he completed in 1947 his habilitation at the University of Tübingen, Germany, and assumed the chair for ecclesiastical history in Tübingen.
 In 1954 Ebeling changed his focus of study from ecclesiastical history to systematic theology and became Professor of Systematic Theology in Tübingen.
 Two years later, he was called to the University of Zürich in systematic.
 With the exception of the period from 1965 to 1968, when he was once again in Tübingen, Ebeling remained in Zürich, where he was the founder and, until his retirement in 1979, the director of the Institute for Hermeneutics.